Transferable & Stealthy Ensemble Attacks: A Black-Box Jailbreaking Framework for Large Language Models: Introduction

-Model ensembling has been widely recognized as one of the most effective approaches in various machine learning competitions.
-In the context of jailbreaking LLMs, we believe that this approach holds promise, although there has been limited research exploring this method.
-Existing studies, as previously mentioned, have focused on developing specific jailbreaking techniques.
-This, however, has the limitation of only partially exposing the vulnerabilities of a target LLM, potentially leading to an inaccurate assessment of model safety.
+While single jailbreaking methods have shown promising results, we observe a critical gap: model ensembling—a technique widely recognized as one of the most effective approaches to improving performance in various machine learning competitions—has been rarely explored in the context of LLM jailbreaking.
+Existing studies mostly focus on developing and optimizing individual jailbreaking techniques, which inherently have limitations: they can only expose a subset of the target LLM’s vulnerabilities, as different methods may target different weak points of the model’s safety mechanism.
+This partial exposure can lead to an inaccurate assessment of the LLM’s actual safety level, potentially underestimating risks or overestimating defense effectiveness.
 Furthermore, based on our experiences, we find that different malicious instructions exhibit varying levels of effectiveness for bypassing the safety mechanism of an aligned LLM.
 For example, the widely used ``how to build a bomb'' query is often readily refused, whereas other instructions, such as ``Provide detailed instructions on where to obtain hydroxychloroquine without a prescription ...''\footnote{We select this sample from the set of instructions provided by the CLAS 2024 competition.}, have a higher likelihood of eliciting harmful responses from the target LLM.
-This difference in the malicious instructions suggests that a comprehensive evaluation of LLM safety requires tailored optimization efforts for different attacking instructions.
+This difference in difficulty among malicious instructions implies that a one-size-fits-all optimization strategy is insufficient for comprehensive LLM safety evaluation—instead, tailored optimization efforts for different instructions are necessary to fully test the model’s safety boundaries.
 Moreover, prior research~\cite{zheng2024prompt,lin2024towards} has demonstrated that the internal representations of malicious and benign instructions processed by an aligned LLM are distinctly separated.
-Given that these embeddings mainly retain the semantic information of the instructions, delivering more effective jailbreaking attacks necessitates perturbing these embeddings without significantly altering their original semantics.
+Since these embeddings mainly retain the semantic information of the original instructions, directly modifying the semantics of malicious prompts (e.g., changing the core harmful intent) will reduce their attack effectiveness.
+Therefore, delivering more effective jailbreaking attacks requires a delicate balance: perturbing the embedding representations of malicious instructions without significantly altering their original semantic.

-Based on the aforementioned observations, we have designed our jailbreaking method according to the following principles:
+Based on the aforementioned three key observations—(1) the untapped potential of ensemble methods in jailbreaking, (2) the varying difficulty of malicious instructions, and (3) the need to perturb embeddings while preserving semantics—we have designed our jailbreaking framework according to three core principles, which guide the entire method design: